 I talk about them alot because they are pure validation to myself and many close friends.

 "The rediscovery of psychedelics in the late twentieth century caused shockwaves because the modern psyche had been cut off from the direct access to revelation formerly possessed by the shaman and the seer."
-"Trust your divinity, trust your brain, trust your companions."

 This is a book about a woman (Ina May Gaskin) and several other midwives who helped women deliver babies on The Farm (a commune in the late 60's and early 70's) This book contains amazing stories about women giving birth, beautiful photographs, and medical diagrams/advice.
 Ina May talks alot about "original touch"--the healing touch we are all born with which becomes diluted by time and the developement of our egos.
 She discusses that, if we tune in to ourselves and others, we can re-awaken this original touch and use it to heal, love, and help others.
 We are all shamans.
 The book stresses the importance of birth as a sacred, joyful, and deeply spiritual process and I am leaning alot.
 After reading this book, I definetly want to go the route of a spiritual midwife if I ever have a little baby of my own.